systemd/mkosi/mkosi.md

 `summary`

 : Outputs a human-readable summary of all options used for building an image.
-This will parse the command line and `mkosi.default` file as it would do on `build`, but only output what it is configured for and not actually build anything.`
+This will parse the command line and `mkosi.conf` file as it would do on `build`, but only output what it is configured for and not actually build anything.`